-Study in Australia from South Sudan
+Study in Australia from South Sudan in 2023

 The vibrant, welcoming life and seasonal climate makes Australia the perfect destination for students from all over the world including from South Sudan.